-Basic Ordering Agreements are agreements between ICE and local sheriffs in which ICE promises to pay sheriffs $50 for every immigrant they hold and turn over to ICE, for up to 48 hours.
+Basic Ordering Agreements are agreements between ICE and local sheriffs in which ICE promises to pay sheriffs $50 for every immigrant they hold and turn over to ICE, for up to 48 hours of detention.
 Sheriffs execute these holds by re-arresting someone they were legally required to release.

 The BOA itself is not a contract.
 It is an understanding of how ICE and the counties will do business.
 Instead, each individual “order” from ICE asking the county to unlawfully re-arrest a specific person is a contract.

-The following is a sample “Order for Supplies or Services” sent from ICE to Charlotte County.
+The following is a sample “Order for Supplies or Services” sent from ICE to Charlotte County, Fla. for detaining immigrants.
 SPLC obtained it via a public records request to ICE.